Uncharted Lancaster: Haunted Indian Gold Adventure

 What to bring: (1) Appropriate footwear.
-While the hike is almost entirely on a trail, locating the passcode boxes typically requires hopping off the trail by 10-20 feet often over rough terrain.
+While the hike is almost entirely on a trail, locating the passcode boxes typically requires hopping off the path by 10-20 feet, often over rough terrain.
 (2) An internet-connected device.
 My service provider is ATT&T, and I had phone reception during the entire hike.
 (3) Paper and something to write with.
 You will need to record the four digits of the passcode as you collect them.
-Your phone’s camera would work as well.
+Your phone’s camera would work, as well.

 If you want to learn more about the buried gold hidden in Safe Harbor as well as several other lost treasures from the French & Indian War before starting the adventure, click here.
 But perhaps the real motivation for the massacre of the Conestoga by the Paxton Boys was not revenge but gold in this historical fiction short story.
 Read it here.
 In addition, you can read the original newspaper articles for the 1870s detailing the activities of the Safe Harbor treasure hunters here.

 We’re headed to Safe Harbor, but not where you think.
 We’re headed to the Manor Township side of the Safe Harbor Nature Preserve.
 The address is 87 Observation Site Road, Conestoga, PA 17516.
 Click here for directions.
 GPS does not always take you far enough.
 When you get to the gate across the road, you’ve reached the parking area.
 You can’t miss it.

 Unlocking the Location of the Haunted Indian Gold

 To unlock the treasure’s location, you first need to find the four passcode boxes.
 Each box has one of the four digits you need.
 Their locations and suggested route are highlighted on the map below.
 Of course, you could do them in any order along any trail.

 Walk down Observation Site Road following the blue trail markers painted on the road.